Strongato/DataLink/README.md

 ## 🚀 Overview

-Welcome to **DataLink**—a powerful command-line tool for efficient client-server communication and database management.
+Welcome to **DataLink** - a powerful command-line tool for efficient client-server communication and database management.
 This project is designed to help you gain hands-on experience with networking, file I/O, and system-level programming.

 ### 🏗 Architecture